cembooks/toolbox/shape-functions/README.md

           // not in 2d; in that case, re-throw the exception if (dim < 3)
             throw;
           }
      */}

 This function being enabled reorders the mesh what makes test of certain face orientation impossible.

-The shape-functions programs allows to plot shape functions on three meshes: two separate one-cell meshes and one two-cells mesh which is derived by merging together the two separate one-cell meshes.
+The shape-functions programs allows to plot shape functions on three meshes: two separate one-cell meshes and one two-cells mesh.
+The two-cells mesh is derived by merging together the two separate one-cell meshes.
 The figure below illustrates such plots.

 ![][fig-shape-finctions]

 The plot on the left illustrates an overlay of the first shape functions on the shared face of the two separate one-cell meshes.
 From this plot one can deduce that a swap of the shape functions is needed.
 The plot on the right illustrates the corresponding shape function on the two-cells mesh.
-It suggests
-that the swap and the sign change encoded in the swap table are correct as the shape functions in both cells are oriented consistently.
+It suggests that the swap and the sign change encoded in the swap table are correct as the shape functions in both cells are oriented consistently.

 All controls of the shape-functions program are located in the last two lines of the CMakeLists.txt:

     target_compile_options(${TARGET} PRIVATE -DDIMENSION__=2 -DFEDEGREE__=2
          -DFACEORIENTATION__=0)

 The macro definition DIMENSION__ can take two values: 2 and 3.
 It corresponds to the parameter dim in deal.II.

 The macro definition FEDEGREE__ must be non-negative integer.
 This is the degree of the Nedelec finite element being tested, i.e., FE_NEDELEC<DIMENSION__> fe(FEDEGREE__).

 The macro definition FACEORIENTATION__ in two dimensions encodes the orientation of the shared edge:
 0 - opposite orientation, 1 - normal orientation.
 In three dimensions the macro definition FACEORIENTATION__ can take the following values: 0, 1, 2, 3, 4, 5, 6, or 7.

 [fig-shape-finctions]: doc/shape-functions.png